bioDS/beast-phylonco/README.md

 Click `Done`.
 The Phylonco package should now appear in the **Package Manager**

 From the **Package Manager**, select Phylonco and click Install/Upgrade to install.

+### Input format
+All models accept input genotypes in FASTA and Nexus formats.
+See [here](https://github.com/bioDS/beast-phylonco/blob/master/genotype_codes.pdf) for the genotype codes.

+For the GT16 model, VCF files can be converted to FASTA format using www.github.com/bioDS/vcf2fasta

 ### Running BEAST
 Start the BEAST software